 Tommy Chambless, general counsel for Phoebe, said the briefs put to rest notions that antitrust issues apply.
-The Authority TMs action is in the best interest of the citizens, and they are carrying out their governmental responsibilities as they have for these many decades.
-The Authority, as a governmental entity, is not subject to FTC intervention, he said.
+"The Authority's action is in the best interest of the citizens, and they are carrying out their governmental responsibilities as they have for these many decades.
+The Authority, as a governmental entity, is not subject to FTC intervention," he said.

-The brief draws a parallel with other government entities and notes, For a Georgia hospital authority, acquiring and leasing a hospital is as much an act of governing as is passing an ordinance for a Georgia city council.
+The brief draws a parallel with other government entities and notes, "For a Georgia hospital authority, acquiring and leasing a hospital is as much an act of governing as is passing an ordinance for a Georgia city council.
 In both cases, political subdivisions are exercising some delegated component of the total governing powers of the State. "

-"Now more than ever the national healthcare landscape makes hospital consolidations and regional partnerships a necessary strategy to provide cost effective quality care to citizens, said Wernick.
-This transaction is between a willing seller, HCA, and our community TMs Hospital Authority.
-We are looking forward to the court TMs ruling.
+"Now more than ever the national healthcare landscape makes hospital consolidations and regional partnerships a necessary strategy to provide cost effective quality care to citizens," said Wernick.
+"This transaction is between a willing seller, HCA, and our community's Hospital Authority.
+We are looking forward to the court's ruling.
 We believe the U.S. Supreme Court has made it clear this transaction is beyond FTC meddling."